johnbrumley/desma158/day-2.md

 More abstractly, we all have a sense of spatial memory relating to software that isn’t necessarily meant for gaming.

-# Can anyone name this map?
+# Can anyone name this map

 ![](https://lh6.googleusercontent.com/rbp56x2gbPslLqGfUQsE8a45pwYpq-EVD0JJjBh3y53gvWRkokXFGbuzNtYkan2dg4WuiI_xp7V76jQtQSgx_BmN0M3S6mJFCpr3rOflajiJWrp369t2F-2xQWAQXZGM5yJQF4MWzqmuLI9igjdZr_g)